smdspace-dev/Al-Masjid-Al-Kareem-islamic-Companion/README.md

 ---

-**✨ Experience the beauty of classical Islamic design with modern functionality**

 *"And whoever relies upon Allah - then He is sufficient for him.
 Indeed, Allah will accomplish His purpose."* - Quran 65:3

 Made with ❤️ for the Muslim Ummah